 Ultimately, like other rumors that preceded it, the KFC fried-rat story was roundly debunked.
 We even handed the alleged fried rat over to an independent lab for testing, which confirmed that it was, indeed, 100% KFC chicken tender, and not a fried rat.
 This was no surprise to us—we always serve 100% real chicken made the Hard Way.
 So when you order KFC chicken, we guarantee that you’re getting delicious, crispy, flavorful, and juicy chicken—and nothing else.

 Modern myths are weird.
-One of them says that we started using our initials, KFC, because we couldn’t use the word “chicken” anymore.
+One of them says that we changed our name to KFC because we couldn’t use the word “chicken” anymore.
 Absurd.
 Chicken, chicken, chicken.
 See?
 We are still called Kentucky Fried Chicken; we started using KFC ’cause it was fewer syllables.
 Continue reading below to have this myth further dispelled.

-In 1991, Kentucky Fried Chicken changed its name to KFC.
+In 1991, Kentucky Fried Chicken decided on a name change to KFC.
 Why, after 39 successful years, would a world-famous restaurant chain change its name?

 Maybe because KFC is just easier to say with your mouth full.
 Or maybe KFC fits better on signs.
 In reality, we wanted to let our customers know that we had more for them to enjoy than just fried chicken, and many were already calling us KFC, as it was much easier to say.